An Appalachian Trail Tale

 After trailing for the umpteenth time, I laid down in the dirt.
 Fetal position, thumb in mouth.
 Beside me sat a praying mantis, doing what it does.
 A soothsayer, they say!
 (Mantis comes from the Greek mantikos, for prophet.)
 I say pleeease.
 And why would a prophet pray?
 Because she can see what the future holds, and prays it won’t go that way?
 (Who can fault her?)

-Its identity is just another lame name, another silly humanistic characteristic, handed down by Homo sapiens with nothing better to do and no real understanding.
+Its identity is just another lame name, another silly humanistic characteristic handed down by Homo sapiens, who’ve nothing better to do and no real understanding.
 Still, its appellation (not to be confused with Appalachian) is as good as any.
 “Through naming comes knowing,” a sophic philosopher once put it.
 And through knowing comes power, which is what humans ultimately desire.
 Power over the natural world, power over one another, power over ourselves, power over the gods.
 I pulled my thumb out of my mouth and prayed with my fellow Earth-bound inhabitant--best wishes for the lot of us---and got up and carried on, into the unknown.

 Somehow I’d toil eighteen miles by the sun’s last act on this, Walt Whitman’s birthday.
 I’d settle down with the others just beyond the start of the legendary ‘Roller Coaster.’
 The Roller Coaster is a thirteen-plus-mile succession of short but extraordinarily steep hills resembling its namesake or the profile of a giant saw blade--one that will assuredly cut into us.
 To me it looks like punishment drawn up by a pissed off PE teacher.